Komposten/VivaldiModder/README.md

 - Simple user interface for selecting mod files and Vivaldi installation directories.
 - Patch multiple Vivaldi installations at once.
 - Automatic back-up of files before overwriting them.
+- Automatically add scripts and styles to browser.html (if you don't include a browser.html file in the files to copy).

 ### Running VivaldiModder
 **Operating system support**